MY TAKE ON CAMERAS

 After five years and over 10 000 photos taken with the Ixus 330, I did eventually get around to getting something more bling – a Canon Ixus 960 Titanium, which I used to take thousands more photos for another five years.

 It eventually met an unfortunate and wet demise, so I bought an Ixus 500HS in a styling blue colour.
 Smaller, with better specs in theory, it was an OK camera for a surprisingly cheap price, but the image quality wasn’t as good as with the Ixus 960, and I didn’t stick with it for long.

-Still having a soft spot for the 960 Titanium (A classic IMHO), I soon bought a replacement mint condition used one on Trade Me for a bargain $100, including a waterproof case.
+Still having a soft spot for the 960 Titanium (A classic IMHO), I bought a replacement one in mint condition on Trade Me for a bargain $100, including a waterproof case.
 (The original retail on this combination would have been around $1200, but cameras are not appreciating investments)

 In 2015 I upgraded to a Canon SX600, which was a dirt cheap NZ$200 on sale.
 And it was a kick arse camera.
 It fitted in my pocket, even with an 18x zoom, and with 16 megapixels and a 3 inch hi-res screens it seemed pretty awesome for a pocket camera.
 At that point it was both the cheapest and the best camera I’d ever owned.
 In fact I even bought a second one on sale, because I couldn’t help myself.

 My take on cameras is that for what I want to use my photos for – mainly websites and art filter edits, what matters most is always having one in my pocket ready for action, and to be able to use it rapidly without having to look at it.